aejensen/computing-biostat-ucph/README.md

 Each server has 128 cores and 512 GB of memory.
 The cluster is suitable for simulations and other parallel computing tasks.

+If you submit a job to the cluster you are thus capable of running 256 calculations simulataneously (see section later about jobs with a long execution time).

 In order to avoid that multiple users disturb each others computations and to ensure a fair allocation of our ressources, all computing tasks **have** to be started using the [Slurm Workload Manager](https://slurm.schedmd.com/documentation.html).